Skip to main content

 Average daily rate (ADR)

-ADR is derived from dividing actual accommodation revenue for a single day into the total number of rooms sold.
+Average daily rate (ADR) is derived from dividing actual accommodation revenue for a single day by the total number of rooms sold or occupied.
 Also see RevPAR.

 Average length of stay (ALOS)